Last date modified: 2026-Feb-11

 To delete an index from the Index Manager:

-1. Access aiR Assist by clicking its icon (aiR Assist icon) in the left nav bar.
+1. Access aiR Assist by clicking its icon (aiR Assist icon) at the top of the left nav bar.

 2. Navigate to the Index Manager from the chat window by clicking the index name in the lower corner of the Ask a question box.